Dr Andrea Thoma

 My practice and theoretical research is concerned with durational multiplicity and image perception in painting, photography and audio-visual installations.
 I consider the physicality of painting in relation to ideas of movement, colour and space.
 In my video and photographic work, I explore how our (inner) and also our technological processing of images is dependent on or correlated by our physical experience of the world through body.

-I welcome PhD applications in relation to questions on the image in contemporary art, abstraction and colour in painting, relations beween photography, time-based media and painting, relations between analogue and digital processes within art practice.
+I welcome PhD applications in relation to questions on intermediality and the image in contemporary art, abstraction and colour in contemporary painting, relations beween photography, time-based media and painting, relations between analogue and digital processes within contemporary art practice.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>